-Funding to help improve or extend existing schools, doctors’ surgeries, play areas and other key community facilities in Hertsmere is up for grabs.
+Funding to help build new schools, new healthcare facilities, play areas and other key community facilities in Hertsmere is up for grabs.

-Applications are being invited for our Community Infrastructure Fund from this month.
-Through the scheme, organisations which deliver services that benefit the local community can apply for a minimum of £5,000 worth of funding for capital projects, such as extending schools or health centres, improving disabled access into buildings or other infrastructure projects.
+Applications are being invited for our Strategic Community Infrastructure Levy (CIL) Bid Fund from today (Friday 26 November).
+Through the scheme, organisations which are responsible for delivering services and facilities that benefit the local community can apply for a maximum of £750,000 worth of available funding for capital projects, such as extending or building new schools or health centres, making bus service improvements, increasing electricity or water supply, encouraging sustainable methods of transport such as cycling and walking, improving or creating new green spaces and sports provision or other infrastructure projects.

 The scheme uses money paid by developers of all kinds of properties in the borough for improving facilities and services across Hertsmere.
-Since 2014, we've charged developers a fee, known as the Community Infrastructure Levy or CIL.
+Since 2014, developers have been charged a fee, known as the Community Infrastructure Levy or CIL, by us.

-“That means there should be the school places, health facilities, nursery provision, play areas and other community facilities in place to ensure everyone who works and lives in the borough has a good quality of life now and in the future.
+“That means helping to ensure there are the school places, health facilities, nursery provision, play areas and other community facilities in place to so everyone who works and lives in the borough has a good quality of life now and in the future.

-“So if you are a GP, practice manager, headteacher, school governor or a Parent-Teacher Association member then please get in touch.
+“So if you are a service provider then please get in touch.
 Our planning and economic development service is available to talk you through the process.”

-For more information, including an application form and further details of the criteria by which applications are assessed, go here.
+For more information, including an application form and further details of the criteria by which applications are assessed, go to our Strategic CIL pages.